Stellar Awards

 A Stellar Award is an award presented by the Stellar Awards Gospel Music Academy (SAGMA) to recognize achievements in the gospel music industry.
 The annual presentation ceremony features performances by prominent gospel artists, and the presentation of those awards that have a more popular interest.
 The Stellars were the first major gospel music awards held annually.

 The first Stellar Awards ceremony was held on 1984, to honor and respect the musical accomplishments by gospel performers for the year 1983.
 Following the 2018 ceremony, SAGMA overhauled a few Stellar Award categories for 2019.

-In 2020, the awards show was canceled due to the COVID-19 pandemic.
-The ceremony was aired virtually on August 23, 2020.

 History

 The first award ceremony was held at Arie Crown Theater in Chicago in 1985.
 Over the years, the Stellars have been held in various locations including Atlanta, Houston, Los Angeles, Las Vegas, Nashville, and New York.
 Starting from the 30th Annual Stellar Awards in 2015, the show aired on American digital cable and satellite television network TV One.
 Starting with the 34th annual ceremony in 2019, the Stellar Awards moved its annual broadcast to BET.
 The number of awards given has changed over the years with categories being added and removed.

 The Stellars are produced by Don Jackson's Chicago-based Central City Productions.
 The production company is also a distributor of original programming to television and cable networks.

 In the spring of 2000, Central City Productions changed the voting process by creating the Stellar Awards Gospel Music Academy (SAGMA).
 SAGMA is currently the official voting body for the Stellar Awards.
 The Academy is open to artists, gospel industry professionals, radio announcers, record company executives, writers, and educators.
+In 2020, the awards show was canceled due to the COVID-19 pandemic.
+The ceremony was aired virtually on August 23, 2020.